 Europe survives, but a collapse in the euro project, which many have been doomed from the start due to the great structural and economic differences between countries and the lack of a common fiscal superstructure, will cause a lot of trouble with potential state bankruptcy, sharp devaluations, uncertainty on the Schengen Agreement, the Internal Market, the EU…

-Now we are not going to paint the Devil on the wall, but he is in the paint bucket - with an Italian accent.
-Because if it takes a long time with the Corona virus and the closure of the economies, then large rescue packages will be needed from the state coffers to the many pressured companies and an explosion in the number of unemployed.
-This means growing debt in the euro countries.
-Here, Italy is at the tiring end of the scale already and unless the ECB and Lagarde step in, Italian financing in the bond market will be at much higher interest rates, which only makes it worse.
+Now we're not going to paint the Devil on the wall, but he's in the paint bucket - with Italian accent.
+Because if it goes long with the Coronavirus and the shutdown of the economies, then big rescue packages are needed from the treasuries to the many pressured companies and an explosion in the number of unemployed.
+This means growing debt in the euro area countries.
+Here, Italy is at the brisk end of the scale already and unless the ECB and Lagarde step in, Italian bond market financing will be at much higher interest rates, which will only make it all worse.

 Italy has the second highest government debt in the EU with 134,8 per cent. of GDP - surpassed only by Greece, which is a much smaller country with only 10,7 million. inhabitants against Italy's 60,5 million.
 In comparison, the euro average is 85,9 per cent. and Germany 61 per cent.

 You can be creative with monetary policy during extreme periods, and it cannot be denied that the ECB devises something with "helicopter money" (print money and give it to citizens) or something like that if the Coronavirus turns out to be completely out of control, and the recession and bankruptcy rates among companies in Europe are widespread.